Kerbalism/Kerbalism/README.md

 - `CommunityResourcePack` (folder)
 - `Kerbalism` (folder)
-- `KerbalismConfig` (folder, can be replaced by a third-party config pack)
+- `KerbalismConfigDefault` (folder, can be replaced by a third-party config pack)
 - `ModuleManager.X.X.X.dll` (file)

 ## Mod compatibility and support